 There are many countries such as the UK, Germany, Italy, the Netherlands where corporate PPAs with a power consumer (within the same building or off-site) are relatively common.
-In some countries such as Sweden this business model is still relatively rare but growing.
+In some countries such as Sweden and Norway this business model is still relatively rare but growing.
 However corporate PPAs are not currently authorised or have not been legislated for in France, Spain and Turkey.
-In Spain it is almost impossible to sell power direct in a PPA - it is an unregulated space, almost no-one is willing to fix a price for more than one or two years ahead http://ec.europa.eu/energy/sites/ener/files/documents/1_en_impact_assessment_part1_v4_418.pdf.

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 646554 and power consumers cannot have more than one supplier per consumption point27.
-Austria allows on-site direct wire PPAs but not off-site PPAs.
+In Spain it is almost impossible to sell power direct in a PPA - it is an unregulated space, almost no-one is willing to fix a price for more than one or two years ahead and power consumers cannot have more than one supplier per consumption point.28 Austria allows onsite direct wire PPAs but not off-site PPAs.
 In France it is very difficult to get permission for private wire connections.
 In Denmark an on-site corporate PPA is classed as a small utility, requiring a supply license, and the electricity is subject to energy taxes, levies and VAT.
 In Turkey the power consumer, operator and investor cannot be different entities for projects less than 1MW in size.